 Yoga, Breath, Qigong

 My yoga journey began in the early 2000s and since then has become a cornerstone to my physical well-being and self-discovery.
-Since my first introduction to its practices, I have explored many different styles and have been privileged to train with a number of great teachers, completing 600 hours of yoga training.
+I have explored many different styles and have trained with a number of great teachers, completing 600 hours of formal yoga teacher training, and numerous immersions and workshops.

 I took my first teacher training in Anusara yoga with Bridget Woods-Kramer, receiving a Yoga Alliance 200 hours yoga certification in May 2013.
 My second 200 hours training was with Manel Rodrigues, Hatha Precision & Flow in Lisbon, 2017.

-In January 2025 I completed a third third teacher training with Jean Hall and James Rafael - Daoist Flow - a mindful yoga movement practice taking inspiration from traditional yoga asana, qigong and somatic movement, which fundamentally informs my evolving practice.
+In January 2025 I completed a third third teacher training with Jean Hall and James Rafael - Daoist Flow - a mindful yoga movement practice taking inspiration from yoga asana, qigong and somatic movement.

 These teachers have been key influences on my own style of teaching, principally a Vinyasa Flow style of yoga - traditional yoga asana with movement in tune with the breath - incorporating movement patterns inspired from Qigong.